zramsay/eris-cli/docs/tutorials/getting-started.md

     Container eris_interactive_eris_service_idi_tmp_deploy_1 exited with status 1
     ```

     That means that your chain is not started.
 Please start the chain and give the chain a second to reboot before rerunning the deploy command again.
+Ensure your chain is making blocks by running `eris chains logs` a few times.
+The block height should be increasing.

 [^2]: If you get an error which looks something like this: